4Com/team-city-xunit-meta-runner/README.md

-#Team City xunit Meta Runner
+#[Deprecated] Team City xunit Meta Runner
 ===========================

+Deprecation: This runner was built when xunit meta-runners were not available for TeamCity.
+Since then, [more supported, official ones](https://github.com/JetBrains/meta-runner-power-pack/tree/master/xUnit.net-dotCover) have become available and will probably aid your team better.

 Easily run [xunit](https://github.com/xunit/xunit) tests using [Team City](http://www.jetbrains.com/teamcity/).